Earlier in November I received an email from Harri who is studying at the University for Creative Arts (UCA), Farnham

 "We have been given a brief to create a 10 minute documentary, and my group wanted to document the community between trans individuals.
 As a trans student myself, this topic is close to my heart.

-"As we are focusing on community, it'd be lovely to explore the relationships Surrey Swans builds and how it has helped individuals.
+I was wondering if your organisation would be open to being the subject of our documentary?
+Or perhaps if you know of individual members who would be open to discussing the trans community?""As we are focusing on community, it'd be lovely to explore the relationships Surrey Swans builds and how it has helped individuals.
 We would love to conduct interviews with any member who would be happy to be filmed.

 We'd also be exploring how people experience the difference between a tight-knit trans community such as Surrey Swans, and also the trans community as a wider concept."